Hu Zongnan: Resumption of the Chinese Civil War

-Another lethal curse on Hu Zongnan and his troops was Chiang Kai-shek's infatuation with holding on to the conquered land: the region was simply too large and too rugged to be guarded by any relatively small but highly mobile mechanized force, and thus a large number of troops had to be stationed in the geographically isolated regions to guard these regions.
-The reasons that such a great force was needed were that the communists' main force was not damaged in any way during the nationalist campaigns and was still able to launch assaults on the nationalists, and Chiang Kai-shek's overconfidence caused him to believe that the 20,000 strong communist main force engaged in guerrilla warfare in its former base was not a threat, which proved to be fatally wrong.
-In order to achieve what Chiang had wished, a force much larger than 400,000 were needed, and 230,000 troops Hu had under his command certainly was not enough to do the job.

 The American Time magazine claimed Hu beat his chest like Tarzan when he was frustrated or angry.
 In March, 1948, at Ichuan Peng Dehuai led Communist forces to launch a surprise attack against Hu Zongnan's forces, inflicting 20,000 casualties upon them, and drove all the way with 60,000 soldiers into southern Shaanxi province to reach Sichuan, General Hu requested immediate help from Muslim Governor Ma Hongkui, who sent two Muslim cavalry divisions.
 They defeated the Communist forces at Pao-chi and inflicted 20,000 dead upon the Communists, expelling them into Gansu.

 In 1949 the entire Kuomintang defences were falling apart.
-General Hu Zongnan ignored President Li Zongren's orders, and the Muslim General Ma Hongkui was furious at this.
-Hu also did not honor promises to Ma Hongkui and the other Muslim Ma Clique Generals.
 Ma Hongkui sent a telegram to Li Zongren to submit his resignation from all positions he held, then Ma Hongkui fled to Taiwan, and his cousin Ma Hongbin took charge of his positions.
+In March 1950 Hu retreated to Taiwan as well.